drshahizan/Python-big-data/assignment/ass7/bdm/RAM/comparison.md

 ## Introduction

-There are a plethora of Python libraries that focus on certain aspects of data analysis and manipulation, two of the most fundamental operations in data science.
-This report reviews three popular data analysis and manipulation libraries, Vaex, Pandas, and Dask, in a succinct yet thorough manner.
-The project will compare and review libraries.
+There are numerous Python libraries that specialise in various aspects of data analysis and manipulation, which are crucial operations in data science.
+This report provides a concise yet comprehensive review of three widely used data analysis and manipulation libraries: Vaex, Pandas, and Dask.

 ### Pandas

-Pandas is often employed with small to medium-sized memory-capable datasets.
-It's mostly used for dataset analysis, modification, and cleansing.
+Pandas is commonly used for handling datasets that can fit into memory, typically ranging from small to medium in size.
+It is primarily utilised for analysing, modifying, and cleansing datasets.

-#### The advantages and drawbacks of using Pandas
+#### The pros and cons of using Pandas

 **Advantages**:

 **1. Data Representation:**
-Pandas' two-dimensional DataFrame object simplifies data processing and analysis.
-The tool supports several data types and has easy indexing and column manipulation.
+Pandas is commonly used for handling datasets that can fit into memory, typically ranging from small to medium in size.
+It is primarily utilised for analysing, modifying, and cleansing datasets.

 **2. Increased Efficiency:**
-Pandas' straightforward and complete syntax lets users do more with less code.
-The tool simplifies data processing and analysis by offering pre-established procedures and removes human coding.
+Pandas' syntax is simple and comprehensive, allowing users to accomplish more with less code.
+The tool streamlines data processing and analysis by providing pre-established procedures and eliminating the need for manual coding.

 **3. Efficiently Handles Large Datasets:**
-Pandas is optimized for huge datasets, although it may still have performance concerns.
-Pandas efficiently process and analyses massive data sets without sacrificing capabilities.
+Pandas is designed to handle large datasets efficiently, although there may still be some performance considerations to keep in mind.
+Pandas excels at processing and analysing massive data sets while maintaining its impressive capabilities.

 **Drawbacks**: